-On USA road trips, I prefer to stay at independent motels.
 I find that motels are a better value than hotels and motel staff provide better service and information.
-It can be a challenge selecting an adequate motel so I compiled this list based on my experiences choosing motel rooms.
+It can be a challenge deciding on an adequate, clean, and safe motel so I compiled this list of tips for choosing a motel to help savvy travelers.

 In a prospective motel parking lot, I look for vehicles with out-of-state license plates mixed with local state plates.
 I consider it a great sign to see a variety of travelers and locals.

-I bypass motels with a bunch of contractor trucks.
-Especially on weekends, contract cable installers and construction workers can be a rowdy bunch.
+I bypass motels with a large percentage of contractor trucks.
+Especially on Friday nights, contract cable installers and construction workers can be a rowdy bunch.
 During the week, though, I might let this rule slide knowing that they will be working the next day.

 5. Watch the Motel People Traffic